-Members of the armed forces on duty in designated combat areas can send personal correspondence, free of postage, to addresses in the United States.
-There has never been a comparable provision of free postage for letters or packages sent from family members in the United States to loved ones in wartime service overseas.
+Members of the Armed Forces on duty in designated combat areas can send personal correspondence, free of postage, to addresses in the United States.
+There has never been a comparable provision of free postage for letters or packages sent from family members or friends in the United States to loved ones in wartime service overseas.
 Two bills (H.R.
 923 and H.R.
-2874) have been introduced that would allow family members and, in the case of H.R.
+2874) were introduced in the 109th Congress that would have allowed family members and, in the case of H.R.
 2874, certain charities to send letters and packages to servicemen and women in combat zones free of postage.
+Neither were enacted.
+In the 110th Congress, H.R.
+1439 was introduced on March 9, 2007.
+It would provide members of the armed services on active duty in Iraq or Afghanistan with one voucher per month, which they could give to anyone who wished to send them a letter or parcel free of charge.
+On May 16, the House accepted an amendment (H.Amdt.
+104) to H.R.
+1585, the National Defense Authorization Act for Fiscal Year 2008.
+This amendment would establish a free mail benefit similar to the one proposed in H.R.
+1585.
+This report will be updated to reflect significant legislative developments.